Nevalicjus/invitebot/README.md

 Go to config.json and fill the DiscordToken slot
 If you want to make changes to the names of files, or change the prefix the bot uses, you can do it there too

-- Setup a bot application on [Discord Developer Website](https://discord.com/developers)
+- Create a bot application on [Discord Developer Website](https://discord.com/developers)
 - Add the bot to your server
 - Move the bot's role bove the role's you want to be able to add on_join
 - Setup the invites.